MerginMaps/docs/src/dev/integration/index.md

 ## Further details

 The <GitHubRepo id="MerginMaps/python-api-client" /> repository contains the source code and more information on how to use it.

+The repository also includes a <NoSpellcheck id="Jupyter" /> Notebooks examples gallery with short code examples on how to use the python client module for common use cases, such as users management, synchronisation or projects management.